TransUnion (NYSE:TRU) Updates FY 2022 Earnings Guidance

-TransUnion (NYSE:TRU – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $3.840-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.980.
-The company issued revenue guidance of $3.75 billion-$3.81 billion, compared to the consensus revenue estimate of $3.80 billion.TransUnion also updated its FY 2025 guidance to $6.000-$ EPS.
+TransUnion (NYSE:TRU – Get Rating) last issued its quarterly earnings results on Tuesday, February 22nd.
+The business services provider reported $0.81 EPS for the quarter, missing analysts’ consensus estimates of $0.83 by ($0.02).
+The firm had revenue of $789.80 million during the quarter, compared to the consensus estimate of $816.79 million.
+TransUnion had a net margin of 44.73% and a return on equity of 20.58%.
+The business’s revenue for the quarter was up 20.9% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.72 earnings per share.
+On average, analysts forecast that TransUnion will post 3.64 earnings per share for the current year.

-A number of research analysts recently weighed in on the stock.
-Stifel Nicolaus reduced their price objective on shares of TransUnion from $120.00 to $118.00 and set a buy rating for the company in a research note on Wednesday, February 23rd.
-Cowen cut their price target on shares of TransUnion from $126.00 to $115.00 in a report on Wednesday, February 23rd.
-Truist Financial downgraded shares of TransUnion from a buy rating to a hold rating and set a $105.00 price target for the company. in a report on Thursday, January 27th.
-Morgan Stanley lifted their price objective on shares of TransUnion from $102.00 to $105.00 and gave the stock an equal weight rating in a report on Wednesday, March 16th.
-Finally, Deutsche Bank Aktiengesellschaft started coverage on shares of TransUnion in a research note on Tuesday, March 29th.
-They issued a buy rating and a $124.00 price target for the company.
-Five analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and an average price target of $117.31.
+A number of equities analysts recently weighed in on the stock.
+The Goldman Sachs Group downgraded shares of TransUnion from a buy rating to a neutral rating and lowered their target price for the stock from $125.00 to $109.00 in a report on Friday, March 18th.
+Stifel Nicolaus reduced their target price on shares of TransUnion from $120.00 to $118.00 and set a buy rating for the company in a research report on Wednesday, February 23rd.
+JPMorgan Chase & Co. reduced their target price on shares of TransUnion from $140.00 to $124.00 and set an overweight rating for the company in a research report on Wednesday, February 23rd.
+Barclays lowered their target price on TransUnion from $125.00 to $115.00 and set an overweight rating for the company in a research note on Thursday, March 17th.
+Finally, Truist Financial downgraded TransUnion from a buy rating to a hold rating and set a $105.00 price objective for the company. in a research note on Thursday, January 27th.
+Five equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $117.31.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 25th.
-Investors of record on Thursday, March 10th were issued a $0.095 dividend.
-This represents a $0.38 annualized dividend and a yield of 0.39%.
-The ex-dividend date was Wednesday, March 9th.
-TransUnion’s dividend payout ratio is 5.29%.

-In other TransUnion news, EVP Richard Dane Mauldin sold 3,500 shares of the stock in a transaction that occurred on Friday, February 25th.
-The shares were sold at an average price of $87.99, for a total transaction of $307,965.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Suzanne Patricia Clark acquired 277 shares of the business’s stock in a transaction on Friday, February 25th.
-The shares were bought at an average cost of $90.35 per share, with a total value of $25,026.95.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 6,515 shares of company stock valued at $583,714 over the last three months.
-0.21% of the stock is currently owned by insiders.
+In other TransUnion news, EVP Heather J. Russell sold 2,867 shares of TransUnion stock in a transaction dated Tuesday, March 1st.
+The stock was sold at an average price of $90.76, for a total transaction of $260,208.92.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Richard Dane Mauldin sold 3,500 shares of TransUnion stock in a transaction dated Friday, February 25th.
+The stock was sold at an average price of $87.99, for a total value of $307,965.00.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 6,515 shares of company stock valued at $583,714.
+0.21% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in TRU.
-JustInvest LLC grew its holdings in shares of TransUnion by 19.0% in the fourth quarter.
-JustInvest LLC now owns 4,271 shares of the business services provider’s stock valued at $506,000 after purchasing an additional 681 shares in the last quarter.
-Wells Fargo & Company MN grew its holdings in shares of TransUnion by 1.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock valued at $52,491,000 after purchasing an additional 7,594 shares in the last quarter.
-Forum Financial Management LP purchased a new position in shares of TransUnion in the fourth quarter valued at $330,000.
-Comerica Bank grew its holdings in shares of TransUnion by 2.9% in the fourth quarter.
-Comerica Bank now owns 96,574 shares of the business services provider’s stock valued at $9,618,000 after purchasing an additional 2,690 shares in the last quarter.
-Finally, KB Financial Partners LLC purchased a new position in shares of TransUnion in the fourth quarter valued at $31,000.
-97.07% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in TRU.
+Cetera Investment Advisers lifted its stake in shares of TransUnion by 5.5% in the 4th quarter.
+Cetera Investment Advisers now owns 4,952 shares of the business services provider’s stock valued at $587,000 after acquiring an additional 258 shares during the last quarter.
+MML Investors Services LLC raised its position in TransUnion by 5.2% during the 4th quarter.
+MML Investors Services LLC now owns 9,222 shares of the business services provider’s stock valued at $1,094,000 after purchasing an additional 458 shares during the last quarter.
+Stifel Financial Corp raised its position in TransUnion by 1.4% during the 4th quarter.
+Stifel Financial Corp now owns 88,234 shares of the business services provider’s stock valued at $10,462,000 after purchasing an additional 1,189 shares during the last quarter.
+Amalgamated Bank raised its position in TransUnion by 29.0% during the 4th quarter.
+Amalgamated Bank now owns 18,056 shares of the business services provider’s stock valued at $2,141,000 after purchasing an additional 4,056 shares during the last quarter.
+Finally, Metropolitan Life Insurance Co NY raised its position in TransUnion by 13.0% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 9,909 shares of the business services provider’s stock valued at $1,175,000 after purchasing an additional 1,142 shares during the last quarter.
+97.07% of the stock is owned by institutional investors.

 About TransUnion (Get Rating)